frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 He destined it to become a focal point of family life and warmth for all eternity.
 This was a fruit of the virtue of Joseph.
 He made that unlikely place into a place of warmth, of faith, of hope, of joy, that lightens up all of our hearts.

 Later, the Holy Family was told to flee into Egypt at a moment\'s notice: no job, no security, a foreign country, different language, major contradictions.
-They were told, "Stay there until I tell you."
-(Matt.
+They were told, "Stay there until I tell you" (Matt.
 2:13).
 'Remain there.'

 There may be many periods of our lives when we are also told to remain in this situation, in this house, with this insecurity, without knowing what\'s going to happen tomorrow, or what God\'s plans are.